suffolklibraries/lgc/content/collections/events/festive-mansion-13-12.md

     content:
       -
         type: text
         text: 'Join us this Christmas at Christchurch Mansion for a series of festive lunchtime performances from local musical groups.
-On Saturday, 6 December we will be joined by the Ipswich Choral Society.
-Performances begin at 12:30pm in the Great Hall and are free to listen to.'
+On Saturday, 13 December we will be joined by the Unscene Singers.
+This performance will begin at 2pm in the Great Hall and is free to listen to.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'This event is suitable for all ages.'
   -
     type: paragraph
     attrs: